the-turing-way/the-turing-way/book/website/reproducible-research/code-documentation/code-documentation-code.md

 The goal of code documentation is to provide context and explanations for the source code.
 So that others can understand why a piece of sofware exists, how it was built and how to use it or re-use it.

-> TODO: reverse order, from general to specific.
-> keep two frameworks.

 ## Extended Software Documentation

 Documenting software may require to prepare extensive descriptions of the key aspects of software,